StateVoicesNational/Spoke/README.md

-##Get Started:
+## Get Started:

-The easiest way to get started is with the [Quick Start with Heroku] section below.
+The easiest way to get started is with Heroku.
 You can also learn about Spoke through the [user] and [admin] video demos or in the explanation on [how to decide if Spoke is right for you.](/EXPLANATION_DECIDING_ON_SPOKE.md)

 For developers, please see our recomendations for [deploying locally for development](/HOWTO_DEVELOPMENT_LOCAL_SETUP.md).

-### Quick Start with Heroku
+## Quick Start with Heroku
 This version of Spoke suitable for testing and, potentially, for small campaigns.
 This won't cost any money and will not support production usage.
 It's a great way to practice deploying Spoke or see it in action.

 <a href="https://heroku.com/deploy?template=https://github.com/MoveOnOrg/Spoke/tree/v8.0">

   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">